 Terri L. Shelton, PhD, is the Treasurer.
-Terri is Vice Chancellor for Research/Economic Development and the Carol Jenkins Mattocks Distinguished Professor at University of North Carolina at Greensboro.
+Terri is Vice Chancellor for Research and Engagement and the Carol Jenkins Mattocks Distinguished Professor at University of North Carolina at Greensboro.
 She has published more than 60 articles and received more than $20 million in grants.
 Terri has 25 years of clinical experience, including initiatives that build the capacity of families, service providers, researchers, teachers, and communities to ensure the health and well-being of youth, families, and communities.
 Terri's work includes engaging partnerships that bridge research, policy, and evidence-based practice.
 She is co-author of the text Assessing Attention-Deficit/Hyperactivity Disorder and the monograph, Family-Centered Care for Children Needing Specialized Developmental Services.

 William E. Schwab, MD serves as Secretary of the IPFCC Board.
 Bill is Professor and Vice Chair of the Department of Family Medicine and Community Health at the University of Wisconsin School of Medicine and Public Health.
 In addition to being an active clinician and teacher, he has served as Director of Clinical Operations for the DFM, as director of its Madison Family Medicine Residency Program, and as director of a state-funded initiative to address the shortage of physicians practicing in small communities.
 He has also been a member of the Board of Directors of the University of Wisconsin Medical Foundation, the group practice organization for the more than 1300 medical school faculty clinicians at the University of Wisconsin.